How to optimize cash flow management in the fashion industry?

 Fashion, and the retail sector in general, face strategic cash management challenges.
 In this article, we'll look at what these challenges are, the best practices for dealing with them, and how Fygr can help you optimize your fashion company's cash management.

-Why is cash management particularly difficult for a fashion company?
+Why is cash management particularly difficult for companies in the fashion industry?
+We have identified three major issues.

 Ultra-fast collection cycles and massive investments